FormidableLabs/victory-native-xl/website/docs/getting-started.md

 ### Add a line to the chart

-The `CartesianChart` uses a render-prop for its `children` prop.
+The `CartesianChart` uses a render function for its `children` prop.
 To render content inside of the Cartesian chart, you return Skia elements from the `children` render function.
 We'll use the `Line` component from `victory-native` to render a line path using our temperature data.

 ```tsx
 import { View } from "react-native";